 A vocation that is proposed today as a continuation of the publishing activities undertaken by the same founder who, during the period of opposition to fascism, had given life to the small Seli publishing house.
 Depository of all the Sturzian production, the Institute has always been involved in numerous initiatives of dissemination and scientific promotion, in the historical and sociological field on the history of the twentieth century, whose results are disseminated in volumes edited by the Institute.

-La politica europea e italiana di Piero Malvestiti, a cura di C. Argiolas e A. Becherucci, (Edizioni di Storia e Letteratura, 2018).
+- La politica europea e italiana di Piero Malvestiti, edited by C. Argiolas and A. Becherucci, (Edizioni di Storia e Letteratura, 2018).
 The volume collects the contributions presented during the reflection day organized at the headquarters of the Historical Archives of the European Union in Florence on the occasion of the public opening of the archive of Piero Malvestiti.
 Thanks to the interventions of representatives of European and national institutions, academics and relatives, the volume makes due due to the important contribution of Malvestiti in favor of European integration.

-Andreotti, Gheddafi e le relazioni italo-libiche, a cura di M. Bucarelli e L. Micheletta (Edizioni Studium, 2018).
+- Andreotti, Gheddafi e le relazioni italo-libiche,edited by M. Bucarelli and L. Micheletta (Edizioni Studium, 2018).
 The contributions collected in the volume, the result of the study of the documentation of the Giulio Andreotti Archive kept at the Luigi Sturzo Institute, are dedicated to various aspects, moments and problems of Libyan policy conducted by Italian governments.

-Luigi Sturzo.
-A tutti gli uomini liberi e forti, a cura di N. Antonetti, (Rubbettino Editore, 2018).
+- Luigi Sturzo.
+A tutti gli uomini liberi e forti, edited by N. Antonetti, (Rubbettino Editore, 2018).
 An historical essay on the political contents related to the unpublished preparatory documents of the “Appeal to all free and strong men”, of the Program and the Statute, kept at the Luigi Sturzo Institute Archives, with a collection of biographical profiles of the signatories of the ‘Appeal.

-Il Municipalismo di Luigi Sturzo, a cura di N. Antonetti e M. Naro (Edizioni il Mulino, 2019).
+- Il Municipalismo di Luigi Sturzo, edited by N. Antonetti and M. Naro (Edizioni il Mulino, 2019).
 In the volume the first concrete expression of Luigi Sturzo’s political commitment is studied, namely the municipal program with which, at the beginning of the twentieth century, he intended to bring Catholics back to being actively present in society.
 For this reason, in Caltanissetta, between 5 and 7 November 1902, he gathered the municipal and provincial councilors who had been elected in civic lists of Catholic inspiration, already looking at a municipal party capable of guaranteeing an effective representation of the social ideals of Christian matrix in local authorities.
 In fact, on that occasion, the embryo of what would later become the Italian Popular Party arose.